-16. My Curriculum Vitae fully sets forth my educational background and experience and is attached as Exhibit A.
+8. My Curriculum Vitae fully sets forth my educational background and experience and is annexed hereto as "Exhibit A".

-17. The opinions I state in this Declaration are based on my professional knowledge, education, training, and years of experience observing and studying elephants, as well as my knowledge of peer-reviewed literature about elephant behaviour and intelligence published in the world's most respected journals, periodicals and books that are generally accepted as authoritative in the field, and many of which were written by myself or colleagues whom I have known for several years and with whose research and field work I am personally familiar.
-A full reference list of peer-reviewed literature cited herein is attached as Exhibit B.
+9. The opinions I state in this Declaration are based on my professional knowledge, education, training, and over 10 years of experience observing and studying elephants, as well as my knowledge of peer-reviewed literature about elephant behaviour and intelligence published in the world's most respected journals, periodicals and books that are generally accepted as authoritative in the field, and many of which were written by myself or colleagues whom I have known for several years and with whose research and field work I am personally familiar.
+A full reference list of peer-reviewed literature cited herein is annexed hereto as "Exhibit B".